Latest Outcomes

 Survivorship of hip resurfacing continues to improve as we gain more experience and identify measures to prevent failures.
 These survivorship curves give the reader an opportunity to see what the odds are that their implant will still be functioning at some time point after implantation.

-We present three Kaplan-Meier survivorship curves: all implant groups, Biomet uncemented implants for patients under 50 at time of surgery, and Biomet uncemented implants grouped by sex.
-Unlike for THR, HRA survivorship does not vary by age or sex (overall 99.1% 16-year implant for both age groups, and 99% 13-year implant survivorship for both sexes).
+We present three Kaplan-Meier survivorship curves: all implant groups, Biomet implants grouped by age, and Biomet implants grouped by sex.
+Unlike THR, HRA survivorship does not vary by age (overall 99.1% 16-year implant for both age groups).

 Most failures occur in the first 1-2 years.
 If you make it to one year, your implant survivorship at 13 years is 99.6%.
 If you make it to 2 years, it is 99.8%.
 Dr. Gross' uncemented resurfacing implant survivorship beats all registry benchmarks for THR regardless of age or sex.